Art History (AHST)

 Attributes: GDAH Graphic Design: Art History

-This course introduces students to the discipline of art history through the theme of propagandizing visual imagery conceived and executed in the earliest societies of civilization.
-Overviewing the ancient world, students will examine a series of paradigm monuments using a critical eye to explore their aesthetic, political, and cultural contexts.
-Focusing on paradigm examples of ancient painting, sculpture, decorative arts, and architecture, students will develop critical visual literacy skills.
-Each paradigm from antiquity will be contrasted with an image from the modern world to underscore how early human ideas are manifested in the present.
-Previously AH 0101D.
+This course introduces students to the discipline of art history through the theme of propagandizing visual imagery conceived and executed from the earliest world cultures to the present day.
+Students explore a series of important artworks from a range of historical periods to better understand their aesthetic, political, and cultural contexts.
+Focusing on masterpieces across media will develop critical visual literacy skills.
+Historic examples of political art will be compared to imagery from the present day to better understand the embedded nature of propaganda in human societies.

 AHST 1005 Exploring Art History: Sex, Sacrilege, Scandals: From Caves to Culture Wars 3 Credits